-The Hide 'n' Seek Kids/Deep Down Detectives "Bible" Folder
+The Deep Down Detectives "Bible" Folder

 This is a homemade folder that looks (kinda) like the cover of a Bible.
 You will use this to put the Bible verse, the Bible Story and storyboard pictures to help make the point that the truths you are teaching them come from the Bible.